-- A often see solution is not to forcefully confront the issues of cultural variation, that is, to just assume implicitly the universality of a theory. - The second strategies is to claim the universality but subject the theory under test in different cultural contexts.
-If some part of the theories is not supported, ad hoc adjustment is proposed. - The third strategy's is to reformulate the theories to construct a parallel version of the theory in a new social contexts, making a different version of the same theory with parallel set of concepts for different cultural settings. - However, these strategies all a serious drawback; that is, they are logically deficient in that culture have not been explicitly built into the theory, but only minimally considered, no profound understanding of cultural variation is intrinsic part of the theory.
+An often see solution is not to forcefully confront the issues of cultural variation, that is, to just assume implicitly the universality of a theory.
+The second strategy is to claim universality but subject the theory under test in different cultural contexts (Liu, 2016; Liu et al., 2017b).
+If some part of the theories is not supported, ad hoc adjustment is proposed.
+The third strategy is to reformulate the theory es to construct a parallel version of the theory in a new social context, making a different version of the same theory with parallel set of concepts for different cultural settings (Liu, 2017).
+However, these strategies all a serious drawback; that is, they are logically deficient in that culture have not been explicitly built into the theory, but only minimally considered, no profound understanding of cultural variation is intrinsic part of the theory.
 The universality is superficial.

-Literature Review: -Assumed Universality in Theories
+Assumed Universality in Theories

-- Examining the existing criminal justice theories, the literature shows that theories achieve universality primarily by implicitly or explicitly assuming their universality; some calling for empirical tests of the theories under different cultural contexts, others keep silence on the nature of universality, and ignore making explicit claims. - One explicit example is Hirschi.
-He stated that that his theory is valid and applicable cross all times and spaces.
+Examining the existing criminal justice theories, the literature shows that theories achieve universality primarily by implicitly or explicitly assuming their universality; some calling for empirical tests of the theories under different cultural contexts, others keep silence on the nature of universality, and ignore making explicit claims.
+One explicit example is Hirschi.
+He stated that that his theory is valid and applicable cross all times and spaces .